netzpirat/haml-coffee/README.md

 %img(src='/images/demo.png' width=@width height=@height alt=alt)
 ```

-Both the `@width` and `@height` values must be passed as context when rendering the template, and `alt` mys be defined
+Both the `@width` and `@height` values must be passed as context when rendering the template, and `alt` must be defined
-within the template in beforehand.
+before it.

-Ruby style tags can be more complex and call functions:
+Ruby style tags can be more complex and can call functions:

 ```haml
 %header
   %user{ :class => App.currentUser.get('status') }= App.currentUser.getDisplayName()
 ```

-And are also supported in the 1.9 syntax style:
+Attribute definitions are also supported in the Ruby 1.9 style:

 ```haml
 %header